Improve your Data Quality and Privacy with Server-Side Transformations in Google Tag Manager

 Benefits of Server-Side Transformations

-- Enhanced Privacy Controls: Transformations allow you to filter out personally identifiable information (PII) and other sensitive data before it is submitted, helping you better comply with GDPR and other privacy regulations.
+- Enhanced Privacy Controls: Transformations allow you to filter out personally identifiable information (PII) and other sensitive data before it is sent, helping you better comply with GDPR and other privacy regulations.

 - Data quality: By validating and enriching data at the source, you ensure that only accurate and relevant information is passed to your analytics tools, resulting in more reliable insights.